dclong/blog/misc/content/2019/10/tips-on-pyspark.markdown

             --conf spark.pyspark.python=/usr/share/anaconda3/bin/python \
             /path/to/_pyspark.py

-    If you use a conda-pack Python environment named `env.tar.gz`, you can submit a PySpark application using the following shell script.
+    If you use a portable Python environment named `env.tar.gz`, you can submit a PySpark application using the following shell script.

         :::bash